daviebadger/books/restructuredtext/restructuredtext.rst

 Caution Directive
 """""""""""""""""

-Add cautious information to a text:
+Add cautious information to a text (a user should be careful with something):

 .. code:: rst